Quantum homogenization in non-Markovian collisional model: Homogenization in Markovian collisional model

 Homogenization process is called universal if this holds for any states $\rho_0^S$ and $\eta$.
 Clearly, this process is a generalization of the thermalization process \cite{ziman2}, where the ancilla states $\eta$ are thermal with a fixed temperature.
 The unitary interaction $U$ between the system and the ancilla will allow homogenization iff the following conditions hold,

 Taking a unitary interaction that satisfies the above conditions, next step is to show that the system actually reaches the initial ancilla state asymptotically such that further interactions do not change the states of the system or the ancillas and the homogenization is achieved.
 In Ref. \cite{ziman1}, it was shown that for qubit scenario, PSWAP is the unique operation for which homogenization is achieved irrespective of the initial states of the system or the ancillas.
 In the following, using a {\it new} technique, we show that with PSWAP one can achieve homogenization universally for qubits.
 We do not provide here the proof for the uniqueness of the PSWAP.
-In the subsequent sections, we use this technique to discuss the non-Markovian scenario. \\\\ We take an arbitrary initial system state in the Bloch vector notation,
+In the subsequent sections, we use this technique to discuss the non-Markovian scenario. \\